Stonewall Jackson: Death

-Lee wrote to Jackson after learning of his injuries, stating: "Could I have directed events, I would have chosen for the good of the country to be disabled in your stead."
+Confederate General Robert E. Lee wrote Jackson after learning of Jackson's injuries, stating: "Could I have directed events, I would have chosen for the good of the country to be disabled in your stead."
 Jackson died of complications from pneumonia on May 10, 1863, eight days after he was shot.

 Dr. McGuire wrote an account of Jackson's final hours and last words:

-Jackson's fatal bullet was withdrawn, examined, and found to be 67 caliber (0.67 inches, 17 mm), a type in service with the Confederate forces.
-Union troops in the area were using 58 caliber balls.
+Jackson's fatal bullet was withdrawn, examined, and found to be 67 caliber (0.67 inches, 17 mm), a type in service with the Confederate forces; Union troops in the area were using 58 caliber balls.
 This was one of the first instances of forensic ballistics identification derived from a firearm projectile.

-His body was moved to the Governor's Mansion in Richmond for the public to mourn, and he was then moved to be buried in Oak Grove Cemetery, Lexington, Virginia.
+His body was moved to the Governor's Mansion in Richmond for the public to mourn, and he was then moved to be buried in Oak Grove Cemetery in Lexington, Virginia.
 The arm that was amputated on May 2 was buried separately by Jackson's chaplain (Beverly Tucker Lacy), at the J. Horace Lacy house, "Ellwood", (now preserved at the Fredericksburg National Battlefield) in the Wilderness of Orange County, near the field hospital.

+Jackson's body was buried in "ordinary dress," but wearing a military coat.
+His coffin was draped with a Confederate flag and had a glass plate so that his face could be seen during public mourning.
+His funeral proceeded with great pomp: all pallbearers were generals (including James Longstreet), four white horses pulled the hearse, and a crowd two miles long followed the procession.
+In the course of public mourning, 20,000 people visited the body.

 Upon hearing of Jackson's death, Robert E. Lee mourned the loss of both a friend and a trusted commander.
 As Jackson lay dying, Lee sent a message through Chaplain Lacy, saying: "Give General Jackson my affectionate regards, and say to him: he has lost his left arm but I my right."
 The night Lee learned of Jackson's death, he told his cook: "William, I have lost my right arm", and, "I'm bleeding at the heart."

 Harper's Weekly reported Jackson's death on May 23, 1863, as follows:

 Personal life

 Jackson's sometimes unusual command style and personality traits, combined with his frequent success in battle, contribute to his legacy as one of the greatest generals of the Civil War.
 He was martial and stern in attitude and profoundly religious, a deacon in the Presbyterian Church.
-One of his many nicknames was "Old Blue Lights," a term applied to a military man whose evangelical zeal burned with the intensity of the blue light used for night-time display.
+One of his many nicknames was "Old Blue Lights", a term applied to a military man whose evangelical zeal burned with the intensity of the blue light used for night-time display.